tomamic/tomamic.github.io/mdp/hs2.md

 # Maximum with max

-- `max` takes two numbers and returns the bigger
+- `max` takes two values and returns the bigger

 ``` hs
 maximum' :: (Ord a) => [a] -> a